wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 This document relaxes this requirement.
 Some resolver implementations achieve the behavior described in RFC8806 by fetching the zone information and "prefilling" their cache with this information.
 As the resulting behavior is (essentially) indistinguishable from the mechanism defined in RFC8806, this is viewed as being an acceptable implementation decision.

-/* Ed (WK): Y'all know what I mean, but this could be worded better!
-How an implementation decides to implement LocalRoot behavior should not matter, just that they behave.... */

 # Applicability